Brownwang0426/Cullama/README.md

 # Cullama
 Customize Your Own Llama Attention!
-No peft, no lora, only customizing your own llama! attention to whatever you want!
+No peft, no lora, only customizing your own llama attention to whatever you want!